Conversions February 6, 2026 25 min read

 Frequently Asked Questions

 Not always legally required, but highly recommended.
-Experienced ADU designers or architects ensure code compliance, efficient layout, and smooth permitting.
-Cost ($6,000-$15,000) typically pays for itself in avoiding corrections and maximizing space.
+Experienced ADU designers ensure code compliance, efficient layout, and smooth permitting.
+Cost ($6,000-$15,000) typically pays for itself.

 Conclusion: Is Garage Conversion Right for You?